waseemhnyc/MRF-SDN/ROS-Introduction-and-Examples/README.md

 You will now see a CMakeLists.txt file

-You are now able to "build" the project using:
+You are now able to "build" the project by first moving back into the directory where you see the directories: src, devel, build.
+You are able to move back with the following command:

+		$ cd ..

+Once in the directory you can build your project with:

 		$ catkin_make